intel/terraform-intel-ibm-vm/examples/ibm-linux-vpc-multidisk/README.md

 ## Terraform Intel IBM VM - Linux VM in VPC

-This example creates an IBM virtual instance on Intel Cascade Lake CPU on a Linux Operating System in a VPC you specify.
+This example creates an IBM virtual instance on Intel's 4th Generation Intel® Xeon® Scalable processor on Linux Operating System in a VPC you specify.
 The VPC id has to be passed in this module as a variable.
-This module is configured to create the VM instance in US-South region.
+It is configured to create the VM instance in US-South region.
 The region can also be modified via the variables.tf.

 This example also requires that you provide the SSH Key as a variable.
 It associates the ssh key with the VM instance.
 This module also creates a new scurity group and assigns it to the VM instance with the SSH port 22 open so you can connect.
 This module assigns a public IP by default but that is also a variable setting you can modify if desired.